gitthat30/STDISCM-PS1/README.md

 *Samuel Derrick Nieva, Viktoria Lila Sicuan (S12)*

 ## Description
-This Java program serves as a particle physics simulator with wall-bouncing capabilities.
-It allows users to visualize and simulate the behavior of particles within a defined environment, observing their interactions and collisions with walls.
+This Java program serves as a particle physics simulator with border-bouncing capabilities.
+It allows users to visualize and simulate the behavior of particles within a defined environment, observing their interactions and collisions with borders.

 ## How to Run
 To run the program, follow these steps: